Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 There are 7 rooms to choose from for your marriage ceremony.
 Here is a list of them, including my highlights of what makes them unique:

 Newly-weds Lindsay & Greg leave the Mayfair Room following their ceremony.
-Greg was happier than he looks here!
+Greg was happier than he looked here!

 The Soho Room:

-The Soho Room is small but large enough for your photographer to move around easily.
+The Soho Room is small but large enough for your photographer to move around.
 I like to capture different angles, such as this wide shot of the couple having their vows.

 The Knightsbridge Room:

-The colourful Knightbridge Room, showing the registration table and fireplace.
+The colourful Knightsbridge Room shows the registration table and fireplace.
 The groom seems to be in mid-flow in this shot.

 This exceptionally light and airy room seats up to 30 guests comfortably.
 I love the blue/grey velvet seating and large windows at the back.